miriamtorresn/Learning-Web-Development/readme.md

 Hello World!

-This is a web development learning project started to develop the following skills:
+This is a result of a web development learning project started to develop the following skills in the course participants:

 - HTML
 - Javascript